 Do I need to organise my own accommodation before/after/during the race?

 This is an unsupported race.
 That means that you need to sort yourself out before, after and during the race.
 Volunteers may provide some limited assistance at checkpoints but that is entirely at their discretion and would be confined by the guidelines we have given them.
 Assume that no help will be given.
 We cannot guarantee that there will be accommodation at the checkpoints but there will be a hot meal at most hours of the day.
-We will update you on the details of this at a later date.

 What about resupply?
 What do you mean when you say that there are some very remote sections on the race route?

 There are a handful of sections where there is over 250 kilometers with essentially no resupply whatsoever and one longer stretch of close to 400 kilometers.
 Think carefully about your estimated pace and the quantity of food you will need to bring with you and then bring extra.
 More detailed information on resupply points is included in the Race Manual.